nicklockwood/iRate/README.md

     @property (nonatomic, assign) BOOL previewMode;

-If set to YES, iRate will always display the rating prompt on launch, regardless of how long the app has been in use or whether it's the latest version.
+If set to YES, iRate will always display the rating prompt on launch, regardless of how long the app has been in use or whether it's the latest version (unless you have explicitly disabled the `promptAtLaunch` option).
 Use this to proofread your message and check your configuration is correct during testing, but disable it for the final release (defaults to NO).

 Advanced properties